ChefData/hangman442/README.md

 - AiCore: Educational programme for tasks and milestones used for development progression

 ## License information
-This project is licensed under the MIT License
+This project is not licensed